Skip to Content

 Read Next: A 5-Day Fall Foliage Road Trip on Scenic Route 100 in Vermont

-The Best Things to Do in Vermont in the Fall
+The Best Places to Visit in Vermont in the Fall

 a hiking trail in the autumn woods of Vermont.